-Medical assistance: The HCC is closed for clinical services during the summer break.
-During the summer break students can talk with a free and confidential counselor by calling the Reed After Hours Counseling Line at 866/432-1224.
-For medical advice, students can call 24 hours a day the Community Nurse Advice Careline at 800/607-5501.
+Medical assistance: For medical advice, students can call 24 hours a day the Community Nurse Advice Careline at 800-607-5501.
 See Urgent Care & Hospitals for local urgent clinics and hospitals.

-Sexual and domestic violence support: Assistant Dean Rowan Frost is available over the break by appointment and email (503/517-7966; email@example.com).
-During the summer students can also call the 24-hour crisis line Call to Safety at 503/835-5333.
-SAPR advocates are not available during the summer.
+Sexual and domestic violence support: SHARE Program Director Rowan Frost is available for advocacy, safety planning, and resource referral by email and text (520-272-7836); Zoom meetings can also be arranged.
+Students can also call the 24-hour crisis line Call to Safety at 503-835-5333.

 Emergency mental health care

 Cascadia Urgent Behavioral Health Walk-In Clinic: Mental health emergencies and crisis support, including emergency medication refills.
-Open Mondays–Sundays from 7am–10:30pm.
+Open Monday–Sunday from 7 a.m.–10:30 p.m.
 4212 SE Division Street, Suite 100, Portland.

 Crisis and mental health support lines

-Reed After Hours Crisis Line: Students can talk with a free and confidential licensed counselor by calling 866/432-1224.
+Reed Counseling Hotline: Students can talk with a free and confidential licensed counselor by calling 866-432-1224.
 Available 24 hours a day.

 Crisis Text Line: Text HOME to 741741 to connect to a trained crisis counselor.
 Available 24 hours a day.